BenevolenceMessiah/MoonBall_Archiver/README.md

 ### Comprehensive Graphical User Interface (GUI)

-MoonBall includes a user-friendly GUI, allowing even beginners to easily compress and decompress files or directories.
+MoonBall includes a user-friendly GUI, implemented in **Rust** using **Egui**, allowing even beginners to easily compress and decompress files or directories.
 This interface provides features like:

 - Adding files or directories for compression
 - Saving the resulting MoonBall archive